omahs/rollups-node/README.md

 Every *Inspect* request sent by the **Frontend** via the Rollups HTTP API is captured by the **Inspect Server** and forwarded to the **Server Manager**, which queries the state of the underlying DApp via *Inspect* requests.

-Every request results in an *Inspect Response* that is returned to the **Inspect Server**, which sends it back to the **Frontend**.
+Every request results in an *Inspect* response that is returned to the **Inspect Server**, which sends it back to the **Frontend**.

 ## Host mode

-The Cartesi Node may operate in a so-called *Host mode* when deployed locally for development purposes.
+The Node may operate in a so-called *Host mode* when deployed locally for development purposes.

 In this case, the overall topology is very similar to the one presented in the [Architecture Overview](#architecture-overview) as depicted below.